mxmstr/splitscreenme-nucleus/README.md

 Note that Nucleus does not add multiplayer or co-op to single player games, the game needs to already have some form of online or LAN multiplayer, or another way to connect the instances, like via mods for example.

 # 📚 Prerequisites:

 - .NET Framework 4.7.2 or higher: [Microsoft direct download link](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer).

 - Microsoft Visual C++ 2015-2019 Redistributable (both x86 and x64): [Microsoft direct download x86](https://aka.ms/vs/17/release/vc_redist.x86.exe), [Microsoft direct download x64](https://aka.ms/vs/17/release/vc_redist.x64.exe).

-- Microsoft Edge WebView2 (Only if the downloader get stuck on loading screen): [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/consumer/?form=MA13LH ).
+- Microsoft Edge WebView2 (Only if the downloader gets stuck on loading screen): [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/consumer/?form=MA13LH ).

 # ⚒ Installation:
 1. Download latest [release](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).
-2. Extract .zip archive to a non-restrictive folder, that all users have access to (i.e. do NOT extract to Program Files, Desktop, or your Documents folder, to name a few).
-The root folder that contains majority of your games is a good choice (e.g. C:\).
+2. Extract the .zip archive to a non-restrictive folder, that all users have access to (i.e. do NOT extract to Program Files, Desktop, or your Documents folder, to name a few).
+The root folder that contains the majority of your games is a good choice (e.g. C:\).
+DO NOT place Nucleus Co-op inside a folder containing the files for a game you wish to play.

 # 🤝 How can you contribute?
 If you would like to learn all about contributing to this project, whether it's bug reporting or working on the codebase, check out the [Nucleus Coop Contributing Guide](CONTRIBUTING.md)!

 # 🔎 Website & FAQ